 In June 2018, the FASB issued ASU 2018-07, Compensation-Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting.
-This new standard was created to simplify the accounting for share-based payments to nonemployees.
-This standard provides guidance on how to account for share-based payment transactions with nonemployees in which a grantor acquires goods or services to be used or consumed in the grantor's own operations by issuing share-based payment awards.
+This standard was created to simplify the accounting for share-based payments to nonemployees and provides guidance on how to account for share-based payment awards issued in transactions in which a grantor acquires goods or services to be used or consumed in the grantor's own operations.
 The amendments in ASU 2018-07 are effective for the Company's 2020 fiscal year.
 The adoption of the accounting standard did not have a material impact on the Company's financial statements.